 Although we laughed about this incident within the family, it was truly unfair to my grandfather.
 He was bullied by one of the court employees who asked mockingly, “Are you illiterate?
 Don't you know Arabic!”

-United Nations’ reports highlight a significant decline in the number of Amazigh speakers in Morocco.
-Some dialects have already gone extinct in recent years, like the Amazigh language of Ait Rowadi in the Azilal region.
+United Nations’ reports highlight a significant decline in the number of Tamazight speakers in Morocco.
+Some dialects have already gone extinct in recent years, like the Tamazight language of Ait Rowadi in the Azilal region.
 Other dialects, such as the language of the Oases in the eastern region, are also on the brink of extinction, with only a few thousand speakers remaining.